awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 #### **Output**

-Returns a string representing the translated text.
+Returns an object containing the translated text.

 For example:

 ```
-THIS HOTEL WAS GREAT
+{ translated_text: "THIS HOTEL WAS GREAT" }
 ```

 ---